Does this situation sound familiar to you?

 Many experts consider hormonal issues, menstrual disturbances and amenorrhea (missed periods) to be the most serious risk associated with the triad.
 Too much exercise coupled with not eating enough calories decreases hormones like estrogen, estradiol and progesterone that are responsible for regulating a woman’s menstrual cycle.

-Amenorrhea is defined as having no menstrual period for three months or more, although many female athletes can still have fairly regular periods, or irregular periods that are on and off (known as “functional hypothalamic amenorrhea”), but still be suffering from serious hormonal problems in other ways.
-(6) Reports show that women with FAT also often experience “oligomenorrhea,” which is defined as greater than 35 days between cycles.
+Amenorrhea is defined as having no menstrual period for three months or more, although many female athletes can still have fairly regular periods, or irregular periods that are on and off (known as “functional hypothalamic amenorrhea“), but still be suffering from serious hormonal problems in other ways.
+Reports show that women with female athlete triad also often experience “oligomenorrhea,” which is defined as greater than 35 days between cycles.

-Many women with FAT will stop having their periods all together, notice they become less frequent/irregular, and suffer from problems with fertility.
-Young girls/teenagers who play sports intensely and under-eat might never get their period to begin with, with the body requires a high amount of energy to complete the puberty process.
+Many women with female athlete triad will stop having their periods all together, notice they become less frequent/irregular and suffer from problems with fertility.
+Young girls/teenagers who play sports intensely and under-eat might never get their periods to begin with, since the body requires a high amount of energy to complete the puberty process.

-Missing a period can be a result of a number of different hormonal issues besides FAT (such as polycystic ovarian syndrome or even pregnancy) but it’s usually a warning sign that something isn’t right, or at least has changed.
-And when you’re missing your period, it also means that other parts of the body might be suffering too, such as your mental processes/mood, digestive system and ability to preserve bone health.
+Missing a period can be a result of a number of different hormonal issues besides female athlete triad (such as PCOS or even pregnancy), but it’s usually a warning sign that something isn’t right or at least has changed.
+When you miss your period, it also means that other parts of the body might be suffering too, such as your mental processes/mood, digestive system and ability to preserve bone health.

 Symptom 2: Bone Loss/Osteoporosis